 There has never been a better time to get involved with the buzz of community growing and One Seed Forward, based throughout Aberdeen City and Shire, is an initiative which has won the Aberdeen Sustainable Food Organisation EcoCity Award, and has had their work with school groups chosen by Aberdeen University to represent a prime example of community engagement to MSPs at Holyrood.

-Beginning in December 2016, One Seed Forward estimate that over 28,000kg of produce has been grown since then as a result of the project.
-One of their most popular events is Potato Day where they give away seed potatoes.
+Beginning in December 2016, One Seed Forward estimates that over 28,000kg of produce has been grown since then as a result of the project.
+One of their most popular events is Potato Day, where they give away seed potatoes.
 This year over 100 schools and community groups took part, as well as several hundred families, with 1000kg of potatoes distributed for free.

 The group also formed a partnership with a local foodbank and community garden at the start of lockdown called ‘Keep Growing Aberdeen’ that gave away seeds and materials to get people to try growing at home and sharing their seedlings and produce with others in the community.
 This has continued into 2021 and they have an aim of establishing three new community growing spaces in the city this year.
 Over 600 families have taken part in the ‘Keep Growing Aberdeen’ project.